 Bunker Hill Community College is responsible for making "diligent efforts" to collect amounts due the state.
 Diligent efforts shall include written billings, dunning notices and subsequent assignments to a collection agency.
 The student is responsible for all collection costs and any fees incurred in the collection of debt and for informing the College of any dispute regarding the debt.
-The College advises students that their debts may be discharged through the intercept of any other Commonwealth payments that are due to them or scheduled to be paid to them.
+The College advises students that their debts may be discharged through the intercept of any Commonwealth and Federal payments that are due to them or scheduled to be paid to them including tax refunds.